 Join the Research Group

 The Steinbach Research Group at the University of Connecticut is always looking for engaged and enthusiastic graduate students.
 Active opportunities will be listed at the top of this page.
-Please read more below to learn about rolling opportunities and whether the research program is a good fit for you.
+Please read more below to learn about rolling opportunities and whether our research program is a good fit for you.
 There are also ongoing opportunities for undergraduate and postdoctoral researchers.
-Prospective research group members should contact Dr. Sandro Steinbach directly to discuss research interests and funding.
+Prospective research group members should contact Dr. Steinbach directly to discuss research interests and funding.